 Coaches will typically use a number identification system so the center knows who he is doubling with.

-The center will verbally or signal who the “0” (Or the mike) is on every play.
+The center will signal who the “0” (Or the mike) is on every play.
 The 0 is the first player that is in the play side A gap.
 The center will always be working for a double team with the guard.

 Depending on which side the play is called, the center will double team with the guard.